ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Every item added by Classic Items can be individually disabled in the mod's config file.
 - More config options for various aspects of item effects (how much regen a Mysterious Vial provides, which equipments Beating Embryo affects...).
+- Most config options can be changed mid-run by using TILER2's AIC console commands.
 - Descriptions in the logbook match config values.
 - Some vanilla tweaks, also with config options:
     - Disables the H3AD5T V2 stomp move, which is normally triggered by holding jump in midair; this is replaced by the Headstompers item.